...If I Can Do It Anyone Can!

-The RDA organises dressage competitions to suit people at all levels and with all types of disability.
+The RDA organizes dressage competitions to suit people at all levels and with all types of disability.
 Many disabled people get involved in riding through the RDA for therapeutic reasons.
 It gives mobility, independence and enjoyment to people who may otherwise have difficulties in getting around and being active.

 RDA dressage test range from very simple tests in walk only, allowing a helper to lead the horse, right up to tests equivalent to Elementary level.
 The RDA holds a National Dressage Championships annually with qualifiers taking place all around the UK.

 If you enjoy riding ...and have that competitive streak ...and want to take it a step further and compete, then that's easy too!

-Move on up to Para Dressage....
+You are required to be classified by a physio before you can compete.
 Initially you may not need to become a member of British Dressage to compete, for example, if you enter restricted classes you can do so as a non-member with a class ticket.
-However when you feel you are ready and if you wish to enter qualifiers for the KBIS National Championships at Stoneleigh or the British Para Dressage Championships at Hickstead, or start climbing the ranks you will need to join as a member.
+However when you feel you are ready and if you wish to enter qualifiers for the KBIS National Championships at Stoneleigh or the British Para Dressage WinterChampionships or start climbing the ranks you will need to join as a member.

-Just get in touch with me and I'll help you all I can too.
+Just get in touch with me and I'll help you all I can too!

 Many moons ago aged four, we were on holiday in sunny Largs, a wonderful place with the famous Nardini's Cafe and the beautiful beach....which had pony rides!
 I just had to have a pony ride and have been 'hooked' ever since! ....probably the most expensive pony ride ever! ...and certainly life changing as later events had it!

-Probably the most expensive pony ride ever!
 Will you buy me a pony Daddy?....Flash! the first !

 Will you take me to the Gymkhana Mummy?
 Bramble..the third!

 ...and the not so...Pheobe! ...but she was sweet!
 Awwww

 After Phoebe, (who would do a wonderful clear round at 3' and then refuse, or knock down every pole at 2'6'' 10 minutes later! ) I found the mighty 'Murphy , who was my eventer, the week before my accident we won the British Eventing Scottish Intro Championship!
 2005!
 A week later I had schooled Murf ready for a competition on the saturday and then a friend asked me to school her horse for her, during the session it reared up , fell back on me, giving me no time to 'roll' and trapped me underneath.
 I spent almost nine months in the Queen Elizabeth Spinal Injuries Unit in Glasgow.